CCN-Support/CCN_Wiki/docs/source/mri.rst

 The PI or lab administrator creates the Opportunity, and the Volunteer Office handles the onboarding forms and signatures.
 The duties and responsibilites of the Volunteer are outlined in accordance with the `Staglin Volunteer Addendum <https://drive.google.com/file/d/1zPvjn6u_a6ogrXOi2bJVTLCrzhcw35qz/view?usp=sharing>`_.
 Please read it over carefully.
 In short:

-- Volunteers are not allowed to have direct physical contact with research participants or operate the scanner unless dealing with an emergency.
-Their role should be limited to tasks that do not involve handling the scanner or touching the subject, such as operating the task computer.
-This is true even for volunteers who have completed safety certification.
+- Volunteers may not have direct physical contact with participants or operate the scanner during routine scanning, even after safety certification.
+Their routine duties must be limited to permitted tasks, such as operating the task computer.

-- All volunteers must still complete CCN's full safety certification process in order to serve as a Secondary User during scans at CCN.
-This is because, as Secondary Users, they must still be aware of CCN's protocols and prepared to respond in an emergency situation.
-In the event that urgent, life-saving action is needed, they must already be knowledgeable about emergency equipment and familiar with basic console operation (e.g., "which button stops a scan?"), even if they are not permitted to use it under normal circumstances.
+- Volunteers who wish to serve as Secondary Users must complete full CCN safety certification so they can appropriately respond to emergencies, including using emergency equipment and stopping a scan when urgent, life-saving action is needed.

 - Note that the copy of the Addendum linked above contains outdated contact information regarding the MRI tech.
 CCN has submitted updated information to the Volunteer Office and the documents they provide Volunteer applicants should be accurate.